Creamy Copycat Cracker Barrel Hashbrown Casserole That Disappears Before You Sit Down

 • Butter: about 1/10 part (by weight), melted

-**Sample:** An example of a classic 9×13 Pan Hashbrowns 8 oz (1/2 cup) butter, 4 oz cheddar, 10.5 oz condensed soup, 16 oz sour cream, 32 oz hashbrowns.
-To fit an 8×8 dish, you would halve the recipe.
-Continue checking the bake time in intervals of 10 minutes.
+An instance of a standard 9 x 13 Pan Hashbrowns recipe is 8 oz (1/2 cup) butter, 4 oz cheddar, 10.5 oz of condensed soup, 16 oz of sour cream, and 32 oz of hashbrowns.
+If you would like to make this in an 8×8 dish, you will need to make the recipe using half the ingredients.
+You will want to continue to check the bake time in 10 minute intervals.

 Ingredient Choices That Change Flavor